work-ed-cyber/Linux-Distributions-For-Ethical-Hacking/README.md

 <h3><ins>Diving into Tools and Resources:</ins></h3>
 <ul>
-<li>Explore the plethora of tools available in Kali Linux such as Metasploit for penetration testing, Wireshark for network analysis, and Aircrack-ng for wireless network security.</li>
+<li>Explore the plethora of tools available in Kali Linux, such as Metasploit for penetration testing, Wireshark for network analysis, and Aircrack-ng for wireless network security.</li>
 </ul>